 When Satan tells us God is harsh and unreasonable, he is speaking of himself.
 God is loving and kind, and always leads us to joy.

-I think most believers already are doing Gods will.
+I think most believers already are doing God’s will.
 They just are afraid to go to God to find out how well they are doing.
 It is stupid to not go to God to find out how well you are doing.
-What if you are out of Gods will for your life?
-Do you know not to do Gods will is to bring trouble and pain upon yourself?
+What if you are out of God’s will for your life?
+Do you know that to not do God’s will is to bring trouble and pain upon yourself?

 God is good.
 God loving.
 God is kind.
-God knows the details of our life.
+God knows the details of our lives.
 God desires to bring us to joy and has the power to do so.
-When we do not obey God implicitly we are harming only ourselves.
+When we do not obey God implicitly, we are harming only ourselves.

-A fourth aspect of learning to live by the Life of Christ I should not have to mention because it is so obvious.
-It is that of obeying the commandments given by Christ and His Apostlesthe numerous exhortations found in the New Testament.
+A fourth aspect of learning to live by the Life of Christ I should not need to mention because it is so obvious: It is obeying the commandments given by Christ and His Apostles—the numerous exhortations found in the New Testament.